Cyfrin/aderyn/CONTRIBUTING.md

-# Welcome to the Cyfrin Aderyn Contributing Guide
+# Contributing to Aderyn

-This guide aims to provide an overview of the contribution workflow to help make the contribution process effective for everyone involved.
+This guide provides an overview of the contribution workflow to help make the contribution process effective for everyone involved.

 ## About the Project